tc39/notes/es7/2015-11/nov-18.md

 DE: expose expert feature of blocks, but encourage scripts

-DD: there are things in scripts that aren’t in blocks
+DD: there are things in scripts that aren't in blocks

 DD: seems to be missing symbols